1 Day Eating Okonomiyaki in Osaka

 Heading to “Japan’s kitchen” to try the best of the country’s cuisine?

 Enter a city of flashing lights and sizzling street food that encompasses Japan’s foodie paradise—none other than Osaka!
-Towering Osaka Castle will transport you right back to the era of the shogun, while the life-sized animatronics beckoning you into the restaurants lining Dotonbori will send you straight into the future.
+Towering Osaka Castle will transport you back to the era of the shogun, while the life-sized animatronics beckoning you into the restaurants lining Dotonbori will send you straight into the future.
 Bow to the sacred deer of Nara and reward them with a cracker in return, or treat yourself to local octopus specialties sold in the stands of Kuromon Market.
 End your evening by running up to the Glico man looming over the canal, or witness all of these attractions from above in the huge ovular Don Quijote ferris wheel.
-No matter how you choose to spend your time, a day in Osaka is sure to delight your taste buds and excite your senses with the lively, vibrant atmospheres that makes this entire city twinkle!
+No matter how you choose to spend your time, a day in Osaka is sure to delight your taste buds and excite your senses with a lively, vibrant atmosphere that makes this entire city twinkle!

 One Day Osaka Itinerary